SebastianWendel/chef-elasticsearch/README.md

 Please note that you have a dependency on the versions you use.
 The jetty plugin and elesticsearch server have to be the exact same versions.

 # Attributes #
+All attributes are optional, you can override these setting to customize your setup.

 ## Version ##
 * `node['elasticsearch']['server_version']` - the version you want to install, like "0.19.3".